sveltejs/learn.svelte.dev/content/tutorial/03-advanced-svelte/02-motion/01-tweens/README.md

 ---
-title: Tweened
+title: Tweens
 ---

+Now that we've covered the basics of SvelteKit, it's time to learn some advanced Svelte techniques, starting with _motion_.

 Setting values and watching the DOM update automatically is cool.
-Know what's even cooler? _Tweening_ those values.
+Know what's even cooler?
+Tweening those values.
 Svelte includes tools to help you build slick user interfaces that use animation to communicate changes.

 Let's start by changing the `progress` store to a `tweened` value: